 Academic evidence

-Follow live prediction market odds on PolyGram's politics page and see how markets price upcoming events in real time.
+Observe live prediction market valuations on PolyGram's politics page and monitor how markets evaluate forthcoming contests as they unfold.
 Start trading on PolyGram →